juandebravo/hanoi/README.md

 def execute_cdc_logic():
     pass

-execute_cdc_logic()  # Based on the rules defined in bootstrap.py, the decorator will allow the function execution, as zlib.crc32('444401') % 100 = 89, and the predefined percentage is 80
+# Based on the rules defined in bootstrap.py,
+# the decorator will not allow the function execution,
+# as zlib.crc32('444401') % 100 = 89, and the predefined percentage is 80
+execute_cdc_logic()

 # Check if it's enabled `cdc_on` to the user `44488`
 # Based on the rules defined in bootstrap.py, it will return False
 print roll.is_enabled('cdc_on', '44488')

-@roll.check('cdc_on', 2)  # Check if it's enabled `cdc_on` to the second parameter
+# Check if it's enabled `cdc_on` to the second parameter
+@roll.check('cdc_on', 2)
 def execute_again_cdc_logic(parameter, user):
     return "I'm in"

-print execute_again_cdc_logic('foo', '443301')  # Based on the rules defined in bootstrap.py, the decorator will allow the function execution, as 443301 matches the reg expr.
+# Based on the rules defined in bootstrap.py,
+# the decorator will allow the function execution, as 443301 matches the reg expr.
+print execute_again_cdc_logic('foo', '443301')

-print roll.variant('cdc_on', '443301')  # Get a valid variant for user 443301.
+# Get a valid variant for user `443301`
+print roll.variant('cdc_on', '443301')

 ```